By John Horwood and Dick Batchelor

 Point Leo honours the 1984 Olympians

-A special club dinner in November 1984 attended by 110 people honoured the four members in the team for the Los Angeles Olympics.
+A special club dinner in November 1984 attended by 110 people honoured the four Point Leo SLSC members in the Australian Team for the Los Angeles Olympics.

 Jon Doak, Greg Fasala, Robert Doak and Rob Woodhouse